yereverluvinunclebert/pennyred.widget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Penny-Red-VB6-Widget

 ![pennyred](https://github.com/yereverluvinunclebert/pennyred.widget/assets/2788342/71cc3673-6c6b-40bc-abb8-ba2f4ba3df63)

 This Penny Red is an attractive dieselpunk Yahoo widget for your desktop.